Ottermad/ottermad.github.io/_posts/2021-08-03-Link-Between-Maths-And-Software.md

 car2 = Car(colour: blue; make: Honda);
 ```

-I can now define functions that accept Cars.
-So I can create a function that changes that accepts Car objects.
+I can now define functions that accept Cars:
 ```
 function DriveCar(car: Car) {
 	car.drive();
 }
 ```

 Hopefully, you're still with me.
-So now sometimes I can have classes that all have similarities, for example, I might have a Car class, a Motorbike class and a Bus class, all of which have a Drive method.
-Now sometimes I want to write a function that can work with anything that has a drives method.
+So now sometimes you'll have several classes that all have similarities, for example, I might have a Car class, a Motorbike class and a Bus class, all of which have a Drive method.
+Now sometimes I want to write a function that can work with anything that has a drive method.
 This way I don't have to write a DriveCar, DriveMotorbike and DriveBus functions and I can just define a Drive function.
 Interfaces give us a way to do this.

 Interfaces allow us to define what behaviour (methods) we expect from a class and then use that interface anywhere we just need that behaviour.
 So we might define a Vehicle interface that just expects a drive method:
 ```